 Find a hotel on Booking.com

-Check into your hotel, freshen up a bit, put on your walking shoes and let’s explore the vibrant city of Queretaro!
+Check into your hotel, freshen up a bit, put on your walking shoes, and explore the vibrant city of Queretaro!

 First Day in Queretaro (East Side)